patroni/patroni/README.rst

     -  *keyfile*: (optional) Specifies a file with the secret key in the PEM format.

 -  *etcd*:
-    -  *scope*: the relative path used on etcd's HTTP API for this deployment; makes it possible to run multiple HA deployments from a single etcd.
+    -  *scope*: the relative path used on etcd's HTTP API for this deployment; makes it possible to run multiple HA deployments from a single etcd cluster.
     -  *ttl*: the TTL to acquire the leader lock.
 Think of it as the length of time before initiation of the automatic failover process.
     -  *host*: the host:port for the etcd endpoint.

+-  *consul*:
+    -  *scope*: the relative path used on Consul's HTTP API for this deployment; makes it possible to run multiple HA deployments from a single Consul cluster.
+    -  *ttl*: the TTL to acquire the leader lock.
+Think of it as the length of time before initiation of the automatic failover process.
+    -  *host*: the host:port for the Consul endpoint.

 -  *zookeeper*:
-    -  *scope*: the relative path used on etcd's HTTP API for this deployment; makes it possible to run multiple HA deployments from a single etcd.
+    -  *scope*: the relative path used on ZooKeeper for this deployment; makes it possible to run multiple HA deployments from a single ZooKeeper cluster.
     -  *session\_timeout*: the TTL to acquire the leader lock.
 Think of it as the length of time before initiation of the automatic failover process.
     -  *reconnect\_timeout*: how long we should try to reconnect to ZooKeeper after a connection loss.
 After this timeout, assume that you no longer have a lock and restart in read-only mode.
     -  *hosts*: list of ZooKeeper cluster members in format: ['host1:port1', 'host2:port2', 'etc...']